 - Cover and preheat for 10 to 15 minutes on medium flame.

 - Keep a plate and keep it in the preheated kadhai.
 Or cover the stand with parchment paper.
 Choose a plate which can be held with tongs.
 This is because the kadhai is really hot and it is very difficult to do with hands.
 Like I used my pie dish for this.
-You can even use a cake pan.
+You can even use cake pan.

 - Cover and bake these on sim gas for 25 to 30 minutes.